anamolsoman/Nuxtjs-vuetify-image-gallery/README.md

-> Nuxt.js gallery developed by Anamol Soman
+> Nuxt.js image gallery developed by Anamol Soman

 ## About Project

 In this project I build responsive image gallery with nuxtjs and vuetify

-## note - select vuetify when installing nuxt

 ## Build Setup